ronkok/Temml/docs/administration.md

 4. WebKit mis-aligns short parentheses, given a \left and \right.

-5. Because Chromium does not support `<enclose>`, Temml uses background images for
-    \cancel.
-It may not print properly.

-6. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.
+5. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-7. Chromium and WebKit system font extensible arrows have notes placed too high.
+6. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math.
-Again, Latin Modern is okay.
+Again, Latin Modern is okay. \

-8. WebKit fails to stretch most extensible arrows.
+    WebKit fails to stretch most extensible arrows.

-9. Firefox and WebKit sometimes select radicals that are too tall.
+7. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-10. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+8. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-11. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+9. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-12. WebKit hides anything inside `\smash{…}`.
-Root cause: WebKit does not implement `<mpadded>` correctly.
+10. WebKit fails to render anything inside the `<mpadded>` element.

+11. Chromium does not grow delimiters when they surround a big operator.
+In the example, note that the outer exponent is at the correct height.
+Something odd is going on.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I